awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/DynamoDbItemTracker/Readme.md

-# Track work items in an Aurora Serverless database with the SDK for .NET (v3)
+# Track work items in a DynamoDB table with the SDK for .NET (v3)

 ## Overview

 This example shows you how to use the AWS SDK for .NET (v3) to create a REST service that lets you do the following:

-- Read, write, and update work items that are stored in an Amazon Aurora Serverless database.
+- Read, write, and update work items that are stored in an Amazon DynamoDB table.
 - Use Amazon Simple Email Service (Amazon SES) to send email reports of work items.
-- Create an AWS Secrets Manager secret that contains database credentials and use it to authenticate calls to the database.

 ## ⚠️ Important